cloudify-cosmo/getcloudify.org/guide/3.1/plugin-linux-agent-installer.md

 * `wait_started_timeout` - How many seconds should be waited for the agent to be started after installation before raising an error (default: `15`)
 * `wait_started_interval` - How many seconds to wait between each probe of the current agent status (default: `1`. used in conjunction with `wait_started timeout`)
 * `disable_requiretty` - Disables the `requiretty` setting in the sudoers file (default: `true`)
 * `distro` - The linux distribution the agent is intended to be installed on.
-By default this parameter is automatically set in run time but it is possible to override it to set any other distribution.
-Note that when creating an agent for your distribution, for the agent installer to be able to install it, it must be called `DISTRIBUTION-RELEASE-agent.tar.gz` (e.g. Ubuntu-trusty-agent.tar.gz).
+By default this parameter is automatically set in runtime but it is possible to override it to set any other distribution.
+Note that when creating an agent for your distribution, for the agent installer to be able to install it, it must be called `DISTRIBUTION-RELEASE-agent.tar.gz` (e.g. Ubuntu-trusty-agent.tar.gz) unless `distro` and `release` are explicitly provided in the blueprint.
 * `release` - The linux distribution's release the agent is intended to be installed on.
 This is retrieved the same way `distribution` is retrieved.

 Agent Resources: